bunto/bunto/site/_docs/usage.md

 permalink: /docs/usage/
 ---

-The Jekyll gem makes a `jekyll` executable available to you in your Terminal window.
+The Bunto gem makes a `bunto` executable available to you in your Terminal window.
 You can use this command in a number of ways:

 {% highlight bash %}
-$ jekyll build
+$ bunto build
 # => The current folder will be generated into ./_site

-$ jekyll build --destination <destination>
+$ bunto build --destination <destination>
 # => The current folder will be generated into <destination>

-$ jekyll build --source <source> --destination <destination>
+$ bunto build --source <source> --destination <destination>
 # => The <source> folder will be generated into <destination>

-$ jekyll build --watch
+$ bunto build --watch
 # => The current folder will be generated into ./_site,
 #    watched for changes, and regenerated automatically.
 {% endhighlight %}